Guilherme-Natan/dotfiles/README.md

 ./install.sh
 ```

-Then, create `~/.extra`, a file where you will put variables spefically to your machine:
+Then, create `~/.extra`, a file where you will put variables spefically to your machine, such as:

 - `scripts`, the absolute path to the directory you want to store scripts (example: `scripts=~/Scripts`).
 They will be
-  avaible in your PATH (that is, if you put a `my_script` file there, you can run it from whatever directory you want,
-  by simply running `my_script`).
+  avaible in your PATH.

+## TODO

+- [ ] Add autocompletion capabilities to the mg plugin